SQ-UI/ng-sq-ui/projects/ng-datatable/src/README.md

 > Simple Quality UI kit for Angular

-> build by developers for developers!
+> built by developers for developers!

 ## Docs